Bowes Museum, Newgate

 French style chateau, built between 1869 - c1885 as a museum by John and Joséphine Bowes, designed by Jules Pellechet and John Watson.
 The museum was the first building in the country to be designed in metric rather than imperial measurements.
 Opened in 1892, it houses a collection of European fine and decorative arts and has a programme of exhibitions and special events.

 Located in the town of Barnard Castle, south west County Durham, close to A66.
-Rail: Darlington (18 miles).
+Rail: Darlington (18 miles), Bishop Auckland (14miles).
 Bus: Arriva 75 and 76 (Barnard Castle - Darlington).